alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 Don't try to get across complex eligibility criteria.
 Instead, deal with these inside the service itself.

+---

-## Examples on GOV.UK
+# Examples on GOV.UK

 * [Register to vote start page](https://www.gov.uk/register-to-vote)

-## Implementing start pages

-There's a [start page template](http://govuk-prototype-kit.herokuapp.com/examples/start-page) in the [GOV.UK Prototype Kit](https://github.com/alphagov/govuk_prototype_kit).
-This will help you test your service end-to-end during the alpha phase.
+---

+# Getting a start page on GOV.UK

 When you're close to your beta launch, [contact the GOV.UK content team](https://support.production.alphagov.co.uk/new_feature_request/new) to ask for a start page.